Domestic Violence: The Difference between the Statistics and the Real Picture

 Physical Abuse refers to the act or conducts of the perpetrator which of such a nature as likely to cause bodily harm, pain, or danger to life, limb or health or impairs the health or development of the aggrieved person.
 It includes acts of assault, criminal intimidation, and criminal force.

-Emotional abuse refers to mental violence with the mind of the aggrieved.
-It is emotional torture on the person which often a time results in suicide by the victim.
-Emotional abuse is said to be the prominent causes where the victim commits suicide because of the extent of emotional torture on her rise up to the brim.
+Emotional abuse refers to mental violence in the mind of the aggrieved.
+It is emotional torture on the person, which often a time results in suicide by the victim.
+Emotional abuse is said to be the prominent cause where the victim commits suicide because of the extent of emotional torture on her rise up to the brim.

 As per the definition of rape given in Section 357 of the Indian Penal Code, a man is said not to commit rape for his sexual acts with his own wife, the wife not being under 15 years of age.

-There are more victims of sexual abuse but only because sexual abuse doesn’t come under the purview of law the cases reported are none or a few.
+There are more victims of sexual abuse, but only because sexual abuse doesn’t come under the purview of the law.
+The cases reported are none or a few.

 The fourth form of abuse is economic or financial abuse.
-It is actually not the form of abuse but a type of legacy which is continuing for centuries and still continues.
+It is actually not a form of abuse but a type of legacy which is continued for centuries and still continues.
 It comes in the most common practice of dowry demand which has resulted in a number of deaths of women.
-This is quite prevalent in India where the bride is considered as the ATM card for the groom or his family whenever they need the money; they can swipe the card with the password ‘violence’.
+This is quite prevalent in India, where the bride is considered as the ATM card for the groom or his family whenever they need the money; they can swipe the card with the password ‘violence’.

-Keeping in view the impediment in the pre-existing laws in securing evidence to prove dowry-related deaths, the legislature thought it wise to insert a provision relating to the presumption of dowry death on proof of certain essentials.
+Considering the pre-existing laws' impediment in securing evidence to prove dowry-related deaths, the legislature thought it wise to insert a provision relating to the presumption of dowry death on proof of certain essentials.
 It is in this background the presumptive section 113B in the Evidence Act has been added.
-The law demands the proof that the women concerned must have been ‘soon before her death’ subjected to cruelty or harassment for, or in connection with, the demand for dowry.
+The law demands proof that the woman concerned must have been ‘soon before her death’ subjected to cruelty or harassment for, or in connection with, the demand for dowry.